AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/identity_services_architectural_overview/identity_services_api.md

 # Working with Identity Services

-As the single source of truth for identity resolution in the Adobe Cloud Platform, Identity Services provide the following behavior:
+As the single source of truth for identity resolution in the Adobe Cloud Platform, Identity Services provide the following capability:

 * __Generation of ID__ - establishment of links between namespaces
 * __Computation of identity clusters__ - internal device graph resolves device specific identities